NCAR/i-wrf/docs/Users_Guide/lulcjetstream.rst

 To run WRF on the HRRR and LULC data set, you need to have several data sets to support the computation.
 The commands in these sections download archive files containing that data, then uncompress the archives into folders.
 The geographic data is large and takes several minutes to acquire, while the other dataset should already be in the attached volume.

-TODO: Find a way to share the HRRR data and namelists.

 Get the geographic data representing the terrain in the area of the simulation::